 |

-many businesses in the Town.
-Others come once a week, and many
+in the Town.
+Others come once a week, and many come simply

 The service is a said version of the rite used at the 10:30am

-the readings are taken from the Weekday Missal.
-A rota is devised
+and the readings are taken from the Weekday Missal.
+A rota is

-between the Honorary Assistant Priests so that on no consecutive
+devised between the Honorary Assistant Priests so that on no

-days are served by the same Priest which enables a great variety
+consecutive days are served by the same Priest which enables a

-in the short Homily which is delivered (instead of the more
+great variety in the short Homily which is delivered (instead of

 traditional language and is Eastward facing.
 Being a relatively